No Camping at Lake Selfe

 I must admit to being shocked and angry when I first discovered the Selwyn District Council had erected a “No Camping” sign at Lake Selfe.
 This is a Lake I have camped and fished at for decades.
 Indeed Kiwis have been camping and fishing at Lake Selfe, and others in the Canterbury high country, for over 100 years.
 So why the decision now to take away the right to camp in New Zealand’s great outdoors?
 A decision made all the more galling when you consider the local landowner is a wealthy foreigner who has purchased two high country stations and can camp close to the lake if he so chooses.
 As Tony Orman has so often written about this is surely a case of Kiwis being shut out of their own outdoors.
 There is now no camping at Lake Selfe.

 However, on reflection, I am not so sure.
-I have traveled around this beautiful country of ours camping and fishing a great deal in the past few years and have frequently had the misfortune to stumble upon rubbish and human waste left by people who can only be described as pigs.
+I have travelled around this beautiful country of ours camping and fishing a great deal in the past few years and have frequently had the misfortune to stumble upon rubbish and human waste left by people who can only be described as pigs.

 There are no public toilets at Lake Selfe, and apparently, there has been a worsening problem of freedom campers leaving an unsightly mess there.
 This places the Selwyn District Council in an awkward position.
 Toilets in out of the way places are expensive to service and maintain.
 Besides, if the council were to build a public toilet at Lake Selfe it would serve to encourage even more people to camp there.
 Sad to say many of these “campers” would be too lazy or stupid to use a toilet anyway.